ADHD or ADD in Adults

 Treatment for adults with attention deficit disorder, like treatment for kids, should involve a team of professionals, along with the person’s family members and spouse.

-Professionals trained in ADD/ADHD can help you:
+Professionals trained in ADHD can help you:

 - control impulsive behaviors